OmerFarukKarakoy/DailyEnglish/README.md

-DailyEnglish
+DAILYENGLISH

 Introduction

 DailyEnglish is a real-time chat application developed using React Native and Firebase.
 This application allows users to practice English by chatting with others in real time.

 Features

-User authentication (Sign up & Login) with Firebase Authentication

-Real-time messaging using Firebase Firestore
+-User authentication (Sign up & Login) with Firebase Authentication -Real-time messaging using Firebase Firestore

-Profile management
+-Profile management

-Online status indicator
+-Online status indicator

-Push notifications for new messages
+-Push notifications for new messages

-User-friendly interface with smooth animations
+-User-friendly interface with smooth animations

 Screenshots